Bengali grammar: Measure words

 When counted, nouns must also be accompanied by the appropriate measure word.
-As in many East Asian languages (e.g. Chinese, Japanese, Thai, etc.), nouns in Bengali cannot be counted directly by adding the numeral directly adjacent to the noun.
+As in many eastern Asian languages (e.g. Chinese, Japanese, Thai, etc.), nouns in Bengali cannot be counted directly by adding the numeral directly adjacent to the noun.
 The noun's measure word (MW) must be used in between the numeral and the noun.
 Most nouns take the generic measure word ţa, although there are many more specific measure words, such as jon, which is only used to count humans.

 Measuring nouns in Bengali without their corresponding measure words (e.g. aţ biŗal instead of aţ-ţa biŗal "eight cats") would typically be considered ungrammatical.
 However, omitting the noun and preserving the measure word is grammatical and not uncommon to hear.
 For example, Shudhu êk-jon thakbe. (lit.
 "Only one-MW will remain.") would be understood to mean "Only one person will remain.", since jon can only be used to count humans.
 The word lok "person" is implied.